 Our physical theory of success is our holy man.
-This illustrious saint proph. own creation, which gains no support esied the birth of an heir to one of from nature's god or nature's laws.
-If human beings want to devote their time His tomb has become a shrine for those and energy to amassing fortunes or building temporal empires, so much the worse for human beings.
+This illustrious saint prophown creation, which gains no support from nature's god or nature's laws.
+If human beings want to devote their time and energy to amassing fortunes or building temporal empires, so much the worse for human beings.
 If they find the rules of the game which they have created difficult or uncomfortable, it is up to them to change the rules.
 A sweeping reform in religious attitudes is overdue.
 For nearly two thousand years the church has been compromising its spiritual teachings in order to cater to the whims of the rich, the powerful, and the selfish.
 While this policy is maintained, both the church and the laity are deprived of honest religious education.